 To be eligible scholastically, contestants must have 5 passing classes at the end of their last semester in school and have maintained at least a 4.0 (C- on a 12-point scale) or a 1.667 (C- on a 4-point scale) grade accumulation for the nine-week grading period.
 Semester grades shall take precedence only at the end of a semester in terms of IHSAA eligibility.
 Grade point accumulation is based on the last nine-week grading period.
 In addition, the athlete must be certified eligible by the principal and must meet the Kokomo School Corporation academic eligibility policy.
-It is required by the high school and the athletic department that all athletes carry a full schedule as required by school policy.
-All ninth grade students are declared eligible for athletic participation during the first grading period of the school year.
+The high school and the athletic department enforce school policy by requiring that all athletes carry a full schedule.
+All ninth-grade students are declared eligible for athletic participation during the first grading period of the school year.